-Internet of Things Impact on Logistics
+Internet of Things in Logistics and Its Impact

-- Get real time updates on each operation of logistics
+- Get real-time updates on each operation of logistics

 - Check the status of assets or parcel and get accurate information about the same